Subhashini098/Tableau/README.md

 # Tableau

+# Tableau Dashboard for Start Up Date
 The startup world is flourishing.
 There are hundreds of new companies being founded each day and venture capital has become a substantial asset class with yearly investments exceeding $100B in the US alone.
 Crunchbase 2013 Snapshot dataset provides a glimpse into this exciting world.
 This diverse dataset contains information about the startup ecosystem: organizations, individuals, company news, funding rounds, acquisitions, and IPOs.

 This dashboard can be used by the following users to make better decisions based on their data.

+# Pre-processing

+This dataset was collected from Crunchbase consisting of funding, investments, and other info about startups.
+There are 49,437 data points in this dataset.
+Each point represents a startup company.
+The data includes 40 different attributes.
+Location details include the country, state, and city.
+The startup's first and last funding and its founding date are included.
+Additionally, we offer links that provide important information about the type of industry these companies operate in and the markets they serve.
+Funding amounts and types of funding are primarily what the rest of the information is based upon.
+Another attribute of the startup model is called status, which indicates whether the startup is operating, acquired, or closed.
+All the null values are removed using the dropna.
+The resultant dataset contains 18926 data points.”

 # The Dataset used for Dashboard